GOP Gears Up for Tax-Overhaul Push -- 2nd Update

 House Tax Bill

-It will spell out exactly what House Republicans plan to do with state and local tax deductions, child tax credits and other points of contention.
+It will spell out exactly what House Republicans plan to do with tax incentives for retirement savings, child tax credits and other points of contention.
 It will also show income cutoffs for various tax brackets, giving Americans a chance to calculate their tax bill under the new plan.

 For businesses, it will show which companies qualify for a special 25% rate for "pass-through" businesses such as partnerships and S-corporations and will spell out which tax breaks go away.